caraya/personal-blog/content/blog/date-vs-temporal.md

 ## Core Structural Differences

 The fundamental difference lies in how these APIs approach data.
+The legacy Date object relies on a single, monolithic object representing a specific millisecond since the Unix epoch.
+In contrast, the Temporal API introduces a granular, object-oriented architecture.
+Temporal provides distinct classes tailored for specific types of date and time data.
+This allows developers to choose the exact level of precision required—whether that involves a simple calendar date, a specific time of day, or a fully time-zone-aware absolute instant.
+This architectural shift prevents common bugs associated with unintended time zone conversions and accidental mutations.

 ### Immutability vs. Mutability